Delroy Garrett: Fictional character biography

 During the Secret Invasion storyline, Delroy arrives in Hawaii and is greeted by Point Men team members Star Sign and Paydirt.
-He encounters the Devil-Slayer on the way to the base, who states that he has sensed portents of doom all day.
+He encounters Devil-Slayer on the way to the base, who states that he has sensed portents of doom all day.
 When he meets the final team member Magnitude, the goggles Delroy obtained from the original 3-D Man allow him to identify Magnitude as a Skrull impostor.
-The Skrull Magnitude (who has the powers of Banshee, Havok, Polaris, and Sunfire) attacks and severely wounds Star Sign and Paydirt, but Delroy kills the Skrull with a sword magically summoned by the Devil-Slayer.
-The Devil-Slayer uses his Shadow Cloak to teleport Delroy to Camp Hammond, where he announced to everyone assembled that the Initiative has been infiltrated by Skrulls.
-The Crusader, fearing that he will be exposed as a Skrull, uses the Cosmic Ring, and suddenly 3-D Man sees every non-Skrull surrounding him as a Skrull.
+The Skrull Magnitude (who has the powers of Banshee, Havok, Polaris, and Sunfire) attacks and severely wounds Star Sign and Paydirt, but Delroy kills the Skrull with a sword magically summoned by Devil-Slayer.
+Devil-Slayer uses his Shadow Cloak to teleport Delroy to Camp Hammond, where he announced to everyone assembled that the Initiative has been infiltrated by Skrulls.
+The Crusader, fearing that he will be exposed as a Skrull, uses the Cosmic Ring to make 3-D Man see every non-Skrull surrounding him as a Skrull.
 The Crusader persuades the 3-D Man to take a Quinjet and get help, but only because it would take him out of range of his ring's influence.
 Mid-flight, the Quinjet is affected by the virus the Skrulls used to infect all Starktech systems, and the 3-D Man crashes somewhere in New Mexico.
 There, he meets and joins the Skrull Kill Krew after they vanquish the Skrull posing as the She-Thing.
 He assists them when his goggles identify Blacksmith of the Desert Stars as a Skrull and kills him.
 Delroy's goggles also identify Equinox as a Skrull, who is then killed by Cloud 9.
 While in Philadelphia, the Revolutionary is revealed as a Skrull and defeated by Gravity and Hope.
 When they come across a fight between Thor Girl and Ultra Girl, Delroy's goggles identify Thor Girl as a Skrull.
 With help from Gravity, Delroy uses Thor Girl's own hammer to kill the Skrull impostor.
 When it came to a crowd uprising dealing with Skrulls in the form of civilians, Delroy's goggles were broken by a thrown rock, giving his allies a hard time finding out which of the civilians were Skrulls.
 During the struggle, Delroy discovers that he can see who is a Skrull without his goggles.
 This turns the tides against those Skrulls disguised as crowd members.
 When it came to the fight at Camp Hammond, Delroy kills a central infiltrator and his Skrull-detecting abilities detect the Crusader as a Skrull after the Crusader kills Criti Noll so Delroy shoots and apparently kills the Crusader.

 Delroy leaves the Initiative, noting the hostility of Red Nine, Annex, Geiger, Batwing, and Prodigy over the Crusader's shooting, and joins Ryder to hunt for any Skrulls still hiding out on Earth.

 Delroy approached the Agents of Atlas in helping investigate strange questions regarding his history and powers.
 He was later asked to join the team, an offer he accepted.